NL-LinkNet: Toward Lighter but More Accurate Road Extraction with Non-Local Operations: Introduction

 In this paper, we propose our novel network named \textbf{N}on-\textbf{L}ocal \textbf{LinkNet} (\textbf{NL-LinkNet}) with differentiable non-local operations in order to tackle this problem.
-Our perspective is directly inspired by very recent works on non-local neural network \cite{NonLocal2018} and its image restoration applications \cite{liu2018non, resnonlocal}.
-Non-local neural operations compute feature map value as a weighted sum of the features at all positions.
-Thus, it enables the model to capture distant information and to take account of long-range dependencies.
-This characteristic of non-local operations perfectly meets our purpose.
-We also present analyses on proper usage of non-local operations for the baseline model.
-We provide all crucial implementation details.
-The code and our trained best model are publicly available \href{https://github.com/yswang0522/NLLinkNet}{here} \footnote{\href{https://github.com/yswang0522/NLLinkNet}{https://github.com/yswang0522/NLLinkNet}}.
+Our perspective is directly inspired by very recent works on non-local neural network \cite{NonLocal2018} and its image restoration applications \cite{resnonlocal}.
+Non-local neural operations compute feature map values as a weighted sum of the features at all positions.
+Thus, it enables the model to capture distant information and to account for long-range dependencies efficiently.

-In sum, main contributions of this paper are the threefold. \begin{enumerate} \item We did the first work to use non-local operations for road extraction on VHR satellite images.
-Because they can capture long-range dependencies, they can solve geographic limitation that part of roads could be covered by others such as shadow, cloud, building or tree. \item Our NL-LinkNet outperformed the 1st ranked solution \cite{D-LinkNet} in DeepGlobe Road Extraction Challenge using only 70\% model parameters of it.
-Moreover, our \emph{single} model showed higher performance than previously published state-of-the-art \emph{ensemble} model \emph{without} any sophisticated post-processing like conditional random field (CRF) refinement. \item We demonstrated effectiveness of non-local operations for road extraction.
-Non-local neural network achieved promising results for all combinations of pairwise function and location of non-local blocks.
-Both single and double non-local block model showed superior performance to the baseline. \end{enumerate}
+In sum, the main contributions of this paper are the threefold. \begin{enumerate} \item our \emph{single} model \emph{without} any sophiscated post-processing like conditional random field (CRF) showed higher performance than any previously published \emph{ensemble} model in the official DeepGlobe Challenge.
+NL-LinkNet even outperformed the 1st ranked solution \cite{D-LinkNet} in the official DeepGlobe Challenge \cite{demir2018deepglobe} using 43\% less parameters with lower GFLOPs and shorter training convergence time.

+\item We represent empirical analyses of non-local operations to extract the roads.
+NL-LinkNet achieved more promising results than the baseline (without any non-local blocks) for all combinations of distinct pairwise functions and locations of non-local blocks.
+Both single and double non-local block models showed superior performance to the baseline.

+\item We did the first work to use neural non-local operations for road extraction on VHR satellite images.
+Non-local operations enable the model to capture long-range dependencies to solve geographic limitations of roads partly covered by objects such as shadows, clouds, buildings or trees.